 Valid passport

-One 2x2 photograph
+One photograph measuring 2x2 inches

 You may also be asked to provide additional documents for the review process, so pay close attention to the instructions from the US embassy or consulate.
 After you submit your application, remember to get a payment receipt to present at your visa interview.